microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 ![cell resize above viewport](./cell-resize-above-viewport.drawio.svg)

-1. Users scroll to the middle of the document, with one markdown cell partially visible (blue box in the green container) and one code cell full visible (blue box in the white container)
+1. User scrolls to the middle of the document, with one markdown cell partially visible (blue box in the green container) and one code cell fully visible (blue box in the white container)
 2. The code cell above current viewport grows by 50px.
 The list view will then push down every cell below it.
 Thus the code cell in the viewport will move down by 50px.
-In current tick/frame, the markdown preview elemnets in the webview are not updated yet thus it's still partially visible.
+In current tick/frame, the markdown preview elements in the webview are not updated yet thus it's still partially visible.
-3. To ensure the code cell's position is stable, we would move the whole list view upwards by 50px.
+3. To ensure the code cell's position is stable, we would scroll the whole list view downwards by 50px.
 The code cell's position is now fixed but at the same time, the webview also moves up by 50px (as it's a child of the list view scrollable element).
 4. Lastly we sent requests to the webview to fix the visual positions of markdown previews

 After the last step, both the code and markdown cells in the viewport stays where they were.
 However due to the fact that code cells and markdown cells are rendered in two different contexts (UI and iframe), there is always latency between step 3 and 4 so users will notice  annoying flickering of markdown cells easily.

-The fix is kidn of "tricky".
-Instead of adjusting the position of the partially markdown cells, we can actually make it visually stable by adjusting the position of the webview element (step 4').
+The fix is kind of "tricky".
+Instead of adjusting the position of the partially markdown cells, we can actually make it visually stable by adjusting the position of the webview element (step 4).
 That would mess up the positions of markdown cells above current viewport, but we can fix them in next frame/tick (step 5) and since they are never in the viewport, users won't notice their position flicker/shift.

 ## Executing code cell followed by markdown cells

-Code cell outputs and markdown cells are both rendered in the underling webview.
+Code cell outputs and markdown cells are both rendered in the underlying webview.
 When executing a code cell, the list view will

 1. Request cell output rendering in webview
 2. Cell output height change
-  2.1 in the webview, we set `maxHeight: 0; overflow: hidden` on the output DOM node, then it won't overlap with the following markdown cells
+	1. in the webview, we set `maxHeight: 0; overflow: hidden` on the output DOM node, then it won't overlap with the following markdown cells
-  2.2 broadcast the height change to the list view in main frame
+	2. broadcast the height change to the list view in main frame
 3. List view received the height update request
-  3.1 Send acknowledge of the output height change to webview 3.2 Push down code cells below
+	1. Send acknowledge of the output height change to webview
+	2. Push down code cells below
-  3.3 Webview remove `maxHeight: 0` on the output DOM node
+	3. Webview remove `maxHeight: 0` on the output DOM node

 Whether users would see flickering or overlap of outputs, monaco editor and markdown cells depends on the latency between 3.2 and 3.3.